Sunshine Coast Airport: Expansion and reconfiguration

 During 2019, Air New Zealand had already extended seasonal flights to Auckland from 2020 through to 2023 with the backing of the Queensland Government, operating from April to October Following completion of the airport's expansion, on 25 June 2021 a further agreement was announced that secured year-round flights on the route.
+Unfortunately, likely due to a side effect of COVID on air travel, Air New Zealand's flights to Auckland have remained seasonal.

 In February 2022, low-cost carrier Bonza announced that the airport would become its headquarters and one of two main bases for its planned start-up operation.
+At its peak, Bonza operated services to 16 destinations across Queensland, New South Wales, Victoria, Tasmania and the Northern Territory.
+Plagued with reliability issues and financial troubles, Bonza suspended all operations on 30 April 2024, before entering voluntary administration and subsequently having their aircraft repossessed.
+The collapse of Bonza was expected to result in a substantial decrease in passenger numbers at the airport.

+In June 2024, Jetstar announced an expansion of their route offerings from the Sunshine Coast Airport.
+The first new route will begin from the 3 December 2024, with flights operating up to four times per week between the Sunshine Coast and Cairns using the flight numbers JQ808/809.
+The second route announced will begin 13 December 2024 with flights operating three times per week between the Sunshine Coast and Auckland using the flight numbers JQ175/176, finally resulting in a year round connection between these two destinations.

 Terminal and facilities

-The airport has a single terminal, which can be split into separate international and domestic areas to accommodate Air New Zealand's Auckland flights.
+The airport has a single terminal, which can be split into separate international and domestic areas to accommodate Jetstar and Air New Zealand's Auckland flights.
 The single-storey building has no aerobridges; passengers must take a short walk across the tarmac to reach their aircraft.
+Since the airports post-COVID boom, Sunshine Coast Airport has erected canvas-style waiting rooms at multiple gates in an attempt to quickly increase seating options.
+There are currently no published plans for an expanded airport terminal.

-There are no airline lounges within the terminal, however the public departure lounge provides seating available for about 300 people.
+There are no airline lounges within the terminal, however the public departure lounge provides seating available for about 350 people.
 Free WiFi is available throughout the building and there are several food and shopping outlets.
-Each of the three airlines operating have dedicated check-in desks and gates.
-There are two baggage carousels, TV monitors, a taxi rank, shuttle bus services and hire-car desks.
+Each of the six airlines operating have dedicated check-in desks and gates.
+There are four baggage carousels, TV monitors, a taxi rank, shuttle bus services and hire-car desks.